 Campus Info & Services

 Williams College offers a number of student services including nonremedial tutoring, women's center, day care, health service, and health insurance.
 Williams College also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
-Of the students at Williams College, 26 percent have cars on campus.
 Alcohol is permitted for students of legal age at Williams College.

 |Health insurance offered||Yes|

 At Williams College, 53.2 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $40,511.

 Paying for college doesn't have to be difficult or devastating.
 Go to the Paying for College knowledge center to get advice on raising cash and reducing costs.